enigma-io/ahs-acs/README.md

 AHS <=> ACS
 =======

-This repository contains logic for mapping shared questions from the American Housing Survey (2011) and the American Community Survery (2013 5-year estimates) into a common schema.
+This repository contains logic for mapping shared questions from the American Housing Survey (2011) and the American Community Survey (2013 5-year estimates) into a common schema.

 ## What ?